 Demonstrating the value of health centers is a necessary element of sustainability and measuring benefit.
 To help illustrate that value, this document provides an overview of the complex challenges facing homeless populations, the history of Health Care for the Homeless, and the critical impact of the work of HCH programs.

-Over the past 30 years, SDOH have received increased recognition as factors that contribute to health inequities.
+Over the past 30 years, SDOH has received increased recognition as a factor that contributes to health inequities.
 Research has underscored the role of housing and health care access barriers in achieving positive health outcomes among people without homes, but there remains a great need to explore other factors which impact these outcomes.
 This publication explains social determinants of health, how they impact health and relate to individuals experiencing homelessness, and strategies and tools to address SDOH.

 Crime Victim’s Compensation Programs aid victims with expenses in the aftermath of a crime.
-This fact sheet discusses such programs, how to apply, and strategies to overcome some barriers to use by people experiencing homelessness.
+This fact sheet discusses such programs, how to apply them, and strategies to overcome some barriers to use by people experiencing homelessness.